Policy on Academic Freedom, Tenure and Retirement

 Academic freedom is essential to the free search for truth and its free exposition and applies to both teaching and research.
 Freedom in research is fundamental to the advancement of truth.
 Academic freedom in its teaching aspect is fundamental, not only to the advancement of truth but for the protection of the rights of the teacher in teaching and of the student to freedom in learning as well.
 It carries with it duties correlative with rights.
 Tenure is a means to a certain ends, especially:

-- The Basic Science Departments (i.e., Developmental, Molecular and Chemical Biology, Integrative Physiology and Pathobiology, Molecular Biology and Microbiology, and Neuroscience), of the School of Medicine.
+The Basic Science Departments (i.e., Developmental, Molecular and Chemical Biology, Immunology, Molecular Biology and Microbiology, and Neuroscience), of the School of Medicine.

 Nonreappointments Not Involving Tenure